ANNO 1308

 happy woman in hat and sunglasses shows off her mobile display of bohus fortress website

-To access the guide, visit this page on your mobile phone.
+To access the guide, you must visit this page with a mobile phone.

-Jump in the bouncy castle, try archery or ride our turner horse on rails.
-Challenge each other to a tug of war, or discover the horrific dungeons.
+Jump in the bouncy castle, try your hand at archery, or ride our jousting horse on rails.
+Challenge each other to a tug-of-war, a game of cube or discover the horrific dungeons.
 At Bohus Fortress there is something for everyone.
-Discover, play and socialise in one of the country’s most educational environments.
+Discover, play and socialize in one of the country’s most educational environments.

 Watch the movie